 Forgotten village of Glen Lochay - Tirai

-On maps today, they are simple known as shielings.
+On maps today, they are simply known as shielings.
 Without roofs, they can't be considered as a 'bothy' either.
 In the Merriam-Webster dictionary, a 'shieling' is defined as 'a mountain hut used as a shelter by shepherds'.
 Or from another perspective, 'a summer pasture in the mountains'.
 Today, in our culture a 'hut' would be considered a "man-cave".
 When you encounter such a place, all one can do is to place a certain wonder at what happened?
 How did this highland village become deserted?
 Or was it abandoned?
 If so, then why?

 In the precise moment, when the shepherd, or shepherds, had to leave their homes and animals, how did they feel?
 How long had they lived there for?
 Did they have children?
 You see, when you begin to look at their homes, which for myself I consider them to be more than just a 'hut'; you crucially realise that their stories are invisible to us, out of sight.
 Instead, their stories are preserved around the stones of each wall they had built, how?
 Because they are still standing, shouldn't that be enough, and profound a statement for us to consider, and listen?
 The walls of their homes, once again are still standing.
 They have not fallen yet, nor are they in total ruins.
 This little civilisation, was for them their life.
 This was how they chose to sustain the land, animals and themselves - what freedom.
 It is without surprise, that the Gaelic name given to the village - Tirai, means 'land of good luck or joy'.